 That’s when I see a guy get out of his car in the parking lot row in front of me, and I hesitate – it seems awkward to give flowers to a guy, because fewer guys have expressed interest in my random activities than girls have, but he’s taking a long time removing leaves from his car and I remember I’d promised myself I’d take this chance (he’s the next person I saw), and the challenge is definitely a good excuse to get out of my comfort zone.

 I nervously go over to him.
 “Hey, excuse me… This is going to sound weird but I want to give you these flowers, just because… um… I hope you have a good day!”
-He smiled, and said, “Uh, okay” but the whole thing was awkward and I feel like my delivery could have been a little better so he didn’t feel as awkward about it, which would have been nicer for him.
-But it was fun anyway, and definitely makes me feel a little happier and more confident than I did prior to doing it.
+He smiled, and said, “Uh, okay” but the whole thing was awkward and I feel like my delivery could have been a little better (and less rushed) so he didn’t feel as awkward about it, which would have been nicer for him.
+But it was good practice doing things out of my comfort zone, and makes me feel a little happier and more confident than I did prior to doing it.
 It’s a good reminder to be more focused on doing something nice for someone else instead of wallowing in self-pity.

 Random fact: I find out later that purple carnations symbolize impulsiveness, spontaneity, and unpredictability – how fitting!